hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250924908v1-boe-xsum-extreme-summarization-in-clear-language-of-spanish-legal-de.md

 ---
 layout: default
-title: BOE-XSUM: Extreme Summarization in Clear Language of Spanish Legal Decrees and Notifications
+title: "BOE-XSUM: Extreme Summarization in Clear Language of Spanish Legal Decrees and Notifications"
 ---

 # BOE-XSUM: Extreme Summarization in Clear Language of Spanish Legal Decrees and Notifications